How to Buy Life Insurance

 Buying Life Insurance: Other Policy Types to Consider

-If term or whole life insurance doesn’t fit your situation, there are other types worth considering.
-These options are relatively easier to qualify for and may offer quicker approval, especially for those with health concerns or smaller coverage needs.
+If term or whole life insurance doesn’t fit your situation, other types are worth considering.
+These options are easier to qualify for and often offer quicker approval, especially for those with health concerns or smaller coverage needs.

 • Guaranteed acceptance life insurance, also called guaranteed issue life insurance, doesn't require a medical exam or health questionnaire.
 It benefits people with severe health conditions who may not qualify for other types of life insurance.
 Coverage amounts are lower, and premiums are higher than those of other types.